Status substitution and conspicuous consumption: Abstract

 \section{Abstract}

 This paper adapts ideas from social identity theory to set out a new framework for modelling conspicuous consumption.
-Agents derive status from their own conspicuous consumption and from belonging to an identity group with high conspicuous consumption.
-Importantly, these two sources of status are substitutes.
+Agents derive utility from their consumption of a status good and from belonging to an identity group with high status good consumption.
+Importantly, these two sources of utility are substitutes.
 Agents also feel pressure to conform with their neighbours in a network.
 This framework can rationalise a set of seemingly conflicting stylised facts about conspicuous consumption that are currently explained by different families of models.
-In addition, our model delivers new testable predictions regarding the effect of network structure and income inequality on conspicuous consumption.
+In addition, our model delivers new testable predictions regarding the effect of network structure and income inequality on conspicuous consumption. \\

 \textbf{JEL:} D63, D85, D91 \\ \textbf{Keywords:} Social identity, social networks, interpersonal comparisons, norms,

 discrimination, centrality, income inequality, Keeping Up with the Joneses \\